-Elderly veterans at risk after 3 contract coronavirus at Seattle public housing facility Arion Court
+Elderly veterans at risk after 3 contract coronavirus at Seattle affordable housing facility Arion Court

 She knew some would be reluctant to leave their home.
 “It is challenging.”

-One resident was hospitalized Friday, and another self-quarantined at the building, and a third person tested positive at a VA facility but the building staff were not informed, said a manager on site at the building.
-Lee declined to discuss details saying she had to protect residents’ privacy.
+One resident was hospitalized Friday, and another self-quarantined at the building, and a third person tested positive at a VA facility, but the building staff were not informed, said a manager on site at the building.
+Lee declined to discuss details, saying she had to protect residents’ privacy.

 “We have operated the building for so many years, since 1994, maybe earlier, and nothing like this has ever happened,” Lee said.
 The building is being deep cleaned and disinfected to combat the virus.